cha-namoth/cha-namoth.github.io/Plastid-genome_assembly_HOWTO.md

 Go to your directory where you want to run MFannot from:

     cd /path/to/directory/with/files
-    docker run -it --mount type=bind,src=$(pwd),dst=$(pwd) -w $(pwd) --user $UID:$UID nbeck/mfannot
+    docker run -it --rm --mount type=bind,src=$(pwd),dst=$(pwd) -w $(pwd) --user $UID:$GID -v /etc/passwd:/etc/passwd:ro -v /etc/group:/etc/group:ro nbeck/mfannot

-This brings you to a new prompt (starts with `root`).
+This brings you to a new prompt.
 You are now in the Docker container, and you only have access to the files in that particular directory you started the Docker command from (see above).
 Run this to annotate your fasta:

     mfannot --sqn --tbl input.fasta